Australian Library and Information Association: History

-On 20 August 1937, a meeting of 55 librarians at the Albert Hall in Canberra formed the Australian Institute of Librarians.
+On 20 August 1937, a meeting of 55 librarians at the Albert Hall in Canberra formed the Australian Institute of Librarians in response to the Munn-Pitt survey.
 The foundation president was William Herbert Ifould, the Principal Librarian at the Public Library of New South Wales.
 John Metcalfe, Deputy Principal Librarian at the Public Library of New South Wales was the first honorary general secretary and drafted much of the original constitution.

-The Association assumed the title of the Library Association of Australia in 1949, and in 1989 adopted the new name of the Australian Library and Information Association in recognition of the broadening scope of the profession.
+In 1949, the institute changed its name to the Library Association of Australia, and was renamed again 1989 to its current name of the Australian Library and Information Association and a permanent office was established in Canberra.

 The Archives section, which had existed between 1951 and 1973, became the Australian Society of Archivists in 1975.

 Governance and description

-The Association is governed by a constitution and is guided by its vision, mission, objects and values.
-Their policy statements are developed by an elected board of directors and implemented by the ALIA National Office.
+The Association is governed by a constitution and a board of directors who are voted on by members for two year terms.

-ALIA National Office staff are based in ALIA House in the nation's capital, Canberra.
+ALIA National Office staff are based in ALIA House in Australia's capital, Canberra.

-Membership and activities
+Membership

-Membership of ALIA is open to individuals and organisations alike: the only membership requirement is an interest in the sector.
-Members of ALIA can belong to as many groups as they wish.
-These groups actively participate in Association activities.

-ALIA Awards, national and regional, are presented each year to reward members of the library and information community and to celebrate their achievements.
+General memberships are open to anyone interested in the Australian library sector, while professional memberships are only available to those working in the sector or with an ALIA-accredited degree in library science or library technician degree.

+Activities

+ALIA has created public campaigns to promote libraries and learning, including Library Lovers Day, Library and Information Week, Information Awareness Week, National Simultaneous Storytime, and the national Summer Reading Club.

+Education

+ALIA manages the standards for library and information science education within Australia, and provides accreditation for certain TAFE and university (both graduate and post graduate) courses.

+ALIA offers training to library science students and those working in the library sector, including mentorship programs, and a Professional Development Scheme.